canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 	</tbody>
 </table>

-## Practically Combining Behaviors
+## Combining Behaviors

-The combining of behaviors by chaining functions (shown in the `Behaviors Overview`) is very convenient but can be tedious to read when combining many behaviors. `can-connect` offers the `connect` function to assemble behaviors, but to make it clearer to users how connections are assembled we now suggest that users deviating from the pre-built connections (e.g `can-rest-model`) assemble their behaviors themselves:
+The combining of behaviors by chaining functions (as shown in the [Behaviors Overview](#behaviors-overview)) is very straightforward but can be tedious to read when combining many behaviors. [can-connect <code>can-connect</code>] offers the [can-connect#connect_behaviors_options_ <code>connect</code>] function to assemble behaviors, but to make it clearer to users how connections are assembled we now suggest that users deviating from the pre-built connections (e.g [can-rest-model <code>can-rest-model</code>]) assemble their behaviors themselves.

+ One way behaviors can be assembled cleanly is by using the [`reduce`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) method of arrays which iterates over the elements of an array, assembling a result:

 *Note:* the `init` function must be called after creating the connection to initialize some behaviors.
-When using the `connect` function this is called automatically.
+When using the [can-connect#connect_behaviors_options_ <code>connect</code>] function this is called automatically.

 @sourceref ./combine.html
-@highlight 14-19, 26, only
+@highlight 14-19, 26-27, only
 @codepen

+## Practical Custom Behavior Example
+As a small demo of the concepts shown above, below is an example of a simple custom behavior that allows updates to instances to be received as part of a WebSocket connection:

+@sourceref ./practical.html
+@codepen

-## A Review of `connection.save` Execution
+## A Review of `instance.save` Execution

-To illustrate the interactions between a connections behaviors we're going to trace the execution of the `Instance Interface`'s `save` method on a `can-realtime-rest-model`.
-The behaviors in `can-realtime-rest-model` are:
+To illustrate the interactions between a connection's behaviors we're going to trace the execution of the most typical way of persisting a model.
+That is calling the [can-connect/can/map/map.prototype.save <code>save</code>] method on an instance of a [can-define/map/map CanJS Map] that's been passed as the [can-connect/can/map/map._Map <code>Map</code>] option to a connection; in this case a connection created by [can-rest-model <code>can-rest-model</code>].
+The behaviors in [can-rest-model <code>can-rest-model</code>] are:

-1. `data/url`
+1. [can-connect/data/url/url <code>data/url</code>]
-2. `data/parse`
+2. [can-connect/data/parse/parse <code>data/parse</code>]
-3. `constructor`
+3. [can-connect/constructor/constructor <code>constructor</code>]
-4. `constructor/store`
+4. [can-connect/can/map/map <code>can/map</code>]
-5. `can/map`
-6. `real-time`
-7. `data/callbacks`
-8. `constructor/callbacks-once`

 We'll show how the instance methods of these behaviors interact to produce the final results and maintain the state of the connection:

+### Illustration Slides

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQ4LqlpK_2yZ8gan8QY_V7VHiK3x8D-uPuH8nqn__CevVYrzo9RMgHINHqwv6v-oKk5TZrVuaq8L-up/embed?start=false" frameborder="0" width="640" height="399" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

+### Step-by-step Explanation

 <style>
 div.spaced > ol > li {